amitshekhariitbhu/android-interview-questions/README.md

 * How to reduce battery usage in an android application?
 [Mindorks](https://blog.mindorks.com/battery-optimization-for-android-apps-f4ef6170ff70)
 * What is `SnapHelper`?
 [Mindorks](https://blog.mindorks.com/using-snaphelper-in-recyclerview-fc616b6833e8)
 * How to handle multi-touch in android [GitHub](https://arjun-sna.github.io/android/2016/07/20/multi-touch-android/)
+* How to play sounds in Android?
+[Vogella](http://www.vogella.com/tutorials/AndroidMedia/article.html)

 ### Architecture